Rivaldo: Santa Cruz, Mogi Mirim and Corinthians

 He went on to play for Santa Cruz in 1991.
 In 1992, he moved south to the state of São Paulo where he played for Mogi Mirim in the second tier of Brazilian football.
 In 1993, he moved to the state capital to play for Corinthians in the first division, on loan.

 Palmeiras

-In the next year, he switched local allegiances and moved to Palmeiras, helping the club successfully defend its league championship in 1994 and winning Campeonato Paulista in 1996.
+In the next year, he switched local allegiances and moved to Palmeiras.
+His transfer was announced on 11 August 1994, with a fee of US$ 2.5 million (R$ 2.27 million), as confirmed by Mogi Mirim's vice-president, Helcio Luis Adorno.
+Rivaldo helped Palmeiras successfully defend its league championship in 1994 and win Campeonato Paulista in 1996.
 In both 1993 and 1994, he was honoured by the authoritative publication Placar Magazine with the Bola de Ouro for the best player in his position.

 Deportivo

 Before the 1996 Olympics, Parma announced that they had signed Rivaldo and his teammate Amaral from Palmeiras.
 After the Olympics, there was a dispute, and rather than Italy, Rivaldo moved to Spain as he joined Deportivo La Coruña in La Liga.
 He only stayed for one season, but nonetheless it proved to be a successful one for both him and the club.
 Rivaldo was the joint-fourth top goalscorer of the season, with 21 goals from 41 matches, as Deportivo finished third in the league.